 We can conduct experiments on artificial neural networks that would not be practical in a biological brain.
 Famously, Jerome Lettvin imagined (humorously) that some neuroscientist might someday identify all the neurons in a human brain responsible for the concept of 'mother', so that removing those neurons precisely would render a person unable to describe their own mother.
 Lettvin imagined that if this could be done precisely, other thoughts, such as recollections of the mother's dress, might remain intact.
-In an artificial neural network, we can actually conduct Lettvin's dream experiment, by identifying and manipulating sets of neurons for a concept.
+In an artificial neural network, we can conduct experiments closely resembling Lettvin's thought experiment, by identifying, measuring and manipulating sets of neurons for a concept.

 The thesis is organized in the following way: